 Fiona Veitch Smith

-She lives with her husband, daughter and two dogs in Newcastle upon Tyne where she lectures in media and scriptwriting at the local universities.
+She lives with her husband, daughter and dogs in Newcastle upon Tyne.
+When she’s not writing she works as the Assistant Secretary of the CWA and tutors creative writing.
 She has a passion for cheesecake, Pilates and playing the clarinet – preferably not at the same time!